UBC-MDS/programming-in-python-for-data-science/chapters/module1.md

 ---
-title: 'Module 1: Python & Pandas - an Unexpected Friendship!'
+title: 'Module 1: Python & Pandas - An Unexpected Friendship!'
 description:
   'In this module you will be introduced to dataframes and the pandas python package.'
 prev: module0